acampove/rx_run3/README.md

 cfg     = _get_config()

 obj= TrainMva(sig=rdf_sig, bkg=rdf_bkg, cfg=cfg)
+obj.run(
-obj.run(skip_fit=False) # by default it will be false, if true, it will only make plots of features
+skip_fit=False, # by default it will be false, if true, it will only make plots of features opt_ntrial=20,  # By default this is zero, if a larger number is chosen, a hyperparameter optimization with optuna will run with this number of trials load_trained=False, # If true, it will not train the models but will just load them, only makes sense if models already exist.
+Useful to add postprocessing code, like the diagnostics section.
+)
 ```

 where the settings for the training go in a config dictionary, which when written to YAML looks like: